CindCodes/guessMyNumber/README.md

 # guessMyNumber
- A program implementing Divide and Conquer algorthim to correctly guess the users
+ /*A Java program that implements Divide and Conquer algorthim to sort an array to correctly guess the user's selected element.
+The program will allow the user to think of a number and that becomes the size of the array.
+After each guess, the program prompts the user to state whether the program's guess was higher, lower, or correct to the user.
+If the program's guess is correct, the game will end; however, the program will run until the guess is correct.*/